ScottLogic/blog/hbedford/_posts/2023-06-22-Pixel-Pioneers-Conference-2023.md

 author: hbedford
 title: Pixel Pioneers UI/UX Conference 2023
 layout: default_post
 summary: My summary of a one day UI/UX conference event in the heart of Bristol.
-A range of talks were given, from declarative design to web development in the times of AI.
+There were a range of talks, from declarative design to web development in the times of AI.
 This was the first conference I'd attended, so here's my thoughts and highlights of the day.
 category: Tech
 tags:
 - UI